Why doesn’t YouTube watch time reach 4,000 hours? 2026 Practical Guide

 Some creators think: "The more you play, the longer it will last."

-But if the audience only watches for 20 seconds and then leaves, no matter how many times it is played, it will not be able to support the total viewing minutes.
+But if viewers only watch 20 seconds and then leave, no matter how much more you play, it won’t be able to support the total viewing minutes.

 3️⃣ Traffic structure is too scattered